Low base, rising demand accelerates June YoY industrial production | english.lokmat.com

 Low base, rising demand accelerates June YoY industrial production

-New Delhi, Aug 12 Rising demand along with low base effect on a year-on-year basis accelerated India's June industrial output.
+New Delhi, Aug 12 Rising demand, along with low base effect, accelerated India's June industrial output on a year-on-year basis.

-Accordingly, wavening impact of Covid 2.0 as well as easing travel restrictions triggered demand and subsequently the production rate.
+Wavering impact of Covid 2.0 and easing of travel restrictions triggered demand and subsequently the production rate.

-On Thursday, the Index of Industrial Production (IIP) for June showed a rise of 13.6 per cent from a decline of (-) 16.6 per cent reported for the like month a year ago.
+The Index of Industrial Production (IIP) for June showed a rise of 13.6 per cent from a decline of 16.6 per cent reported for the like month a year ago.

 However, the production rate was lower than the exponential growth of over 28.60 per cent seen for May.